eatonphil/databases-intuition/README.md

 Throughput: 623,745.44 ± 10,296.45 rows/s, Min: 597,525.44 rows/s, Max: 637,489.51 rows/s
 ```

-## PebbleDB Batch Insert
+## Pebble Batch Insert

 [Source](./pebble-batch-insert)

-Splits up the inserts into batches of 100,000 (PebbleDB has a max
+Splits up the inserts into batches of 100,000 (Pebble has a max
 batch size of 4GB).

 100M Rows, 16 columns, each column 32 bytes: